Blanche Lemco van Ginkel: Early life and education

 Lemco van Ginkel was born in London, England, on 14 December 1923.
 Her family immigrated to Canada when Lemco van Ginkel was fourteen years old.
 After winning a scholarship, she attended McGill University, graduating with a degree from the university's School of Architecture in 1945.
 In 1948, she briefly joined Le Corbusier's studio (Atelier Le Corbusier), allowing her to work on the Unité d'Habitation project in Marseille, France.
 This experience exposed her to Modernist design concepts which she later introduced to other architects once back in Canada.
 Lemco van Ginkel continued her studies, graduating with a degree in city planning from Harvard University in 1950.
 Two years later, she registered as an architect, being only the fourth woman to do so in Quebec.

 Lemco van Ginkel was a member of the Modernist think tank Team 10 and was involved in the early stages of the group, when it still belonged to the CIAM.
 In 1953, she attended the CIAM congress in Aix-en-Provence where she met her future husband and partner, Dutch architect Sandy (Daniel) van Ginkel.
-In 1957, they founded Van Ginkel Associates, a Toronto-based architecture and planning firm.
+In 1957, they founded Van Ginkel Associates, a Montreal-based architecture and planning firm.

 In 2014, Lemco van Ginkel received an honorary doctorate from McGill University for the impact she had on Montreal architecture and city planning.
 She was cited for being "a visionary, a mentor extraordinaire and a true citizen of the world."